davidagardh/dotfiles/README.md

 ## ZSH

-I use [antigen](https://github.com/zsh-users/antigen) for a very few plugins.
+I use Oh-my-zsh with a few plugins enabled.
 The theme is [p10k](https://github.com/romkatv/powerlevel10k).
-I haven't included p10k config in this repo.

 ## Neovim